minhyuuk/School_lunch/README.md

 ## School Lunch
-meal service app using the meal service API.
+Meal service app using the meal service API.